maciejbrzezinski/flukki/README.md

 ## Current State
 As of now, Flukki is capable of:
+- Generating apps from description
+- Enhancing the logic of existing Flutter applications.
 - Writing unit tests automatically, saving time and effort in the testing phase.
-- Enhancing the logic of existing Flutter applications.

 ## What's Next?
-- **App Generation from Descriptions**: The next big step for Flukki is to start working on generating entire applications from scratch based on user descriptions.
+- **AMore reliable code generator**: Currently you may get some compilation errors in generated apps.

 ## How to Run Flukki
 To get started with Flukki: